Suzanna-Linn/slua/docs/scripts-extended-tables.md

 #### Array Manipulation

 **slice(from, to)**
 Extracts a portion of an array.
-Negative indices can be used to count from the end of the array.
+Similar to ll.List2List().
+Supports negative indices but not exclusion range.
 - **Parameters:**
   - from (number): The starting index.
   - to (number): The ending index.
-- **Returns:** A new Xtable containing the sliced elements.
+- **Returns:** A new Xtable array containing the sliced elements.

 **insertArray(ins, from)**
 Inserts the elements of one array into another at a specified position.
+Similar to ll.ListInsertList() but modifying the original table.
+Supports negative indices.
 - **Parameters:**
   - ins (table): The array to be inserted.
   - from (number): The index at which to insert the new elements.